Ink wash painting: Modern times

-Important painters who have absorbed Western sketching methods to improve Chinese ink wash painting include Gao Jianfu, Xu Beihong and Liu Haisu, etc. Gao Jianfu (1879–1951; 高剑父, pronounced "Gou Gim Fu" in Cantonese) was a Chinese painter and social activist.
+Important painters who have absorbed Western sketching methods to improve Chinese ink wash painting include Gao Jianfu, Xu Beihong and Liu Haisu, etc. Gao Jianfu (1879–1951) was a Chinese painter and social activist.
 He is known for leading the Lingnan School's effort to modernize Chinese traditional ink wash painting as a "new national art."

-Xu Beihong (徐悲鴻 (Hsü Pei-hung); 19 July 1895 – 26 September 1953), also known as "Ju Péon", was a Chinese painter.
-He was primarily known for his Chinese ink paintings of horses and birds and was one of the first Chinese artists to articulate the need for artistic expressions that reflected a modern China at the beginning of the 20th century.
+Xu Beihong (1895–1953) was a Chinese painter primarily known for his Chinese ink paintings of horses and birds and was one of the first Chinese artists to articulate the need for artistic expressions that reflected a modern China at the beginning of the 20th century.
 He was also regarded as one of the first to create monumental oil paintings with epic Chinese themes – a show of his high proficiency in an essential Western art technique.
 He was one of the four pioneers of Chinese modern art who earned the title of "The Four Great Academy Presidents".

-Liu Haisu (刘海粟 (Liú Hǎisù); 16 March 1896 – 7 August 1994) was a prominent 20th century Chinese painter and a noted art educator.
+Liu Haisu (1896–1994) was a prominent 20th century Chinese painter and a noted art educator.
 He excelled in Chinese painting and oil painting.
 He was one of the four pioneers of Chinese modern art who earned the title of "The Four Great Academy Presidents".

 Pan Tianshou, Zhang Daqian and Fu Baoshi are important ink wash painters who stick to the tradition of Chinese classical Literati Painting.
-Pan Tianshou (潘天壽 (潘天寿, Pān Tiānshòu); 1897–1971) was a Chinese painter and art educator.
+Pan Tianshou (1897–1971) was a Chinese painter and art educator.
 Pan was born in Guanzhuang, Ninghai County, Zhejiang Province, and graduated from Zhejiang First Normal School (now Hangzhou High School).
 He studied Chinese traditional painting with Wu Changshuo.
 Later he created his own ink wash painting style and built the foundation of Chinese traditional painting education.
 He was persecuted during the Cultural Revolution until his death in 1971.

-Zhang Daqian (張大千 (Chang Ta-ch'ien); 10 May 1899 – 2 April 1983) was one of the best-known and most prodigious Chinese artists of the 20th century.
+Zhang Daqian (1899–1983) was one of the best-known and most prodigious Chinese artists of the 20th century.
 Originally known as a guohua (traditionalist) painter, by the 1960s he was also renowned as a modern impressionist and expressionist painter.
 In addition, he is regarded as one of the most gifted master forgers of the 20th century.

-Fu Baoshi (傅抱石 (Fù Bàoshí); 1904–1965), was a Chinese painter.
+Fu Baoshi (1904–1965), was a Chinese painter.
 He also taught in the Art Department of Central University (now Nanjing University).
 His works of landscape painting employed skillful use of dots and inking methods, creating a new technique encompassing many varieties within traditional rules.